An0rak0/C-Basics/README.md

 ptr = (int*) malloc(100 * sizeof(int))
 ```

 This code is saying that it will allocate 100 x the size int, which is 4 bytes.
 This means it allocates 400 bytes.
 If size is insufficient, it returns a NULL pointer.
+Malloc is useful when a user is inputing information that isn't of a specified value, and therefore always needs different amounts of memory.